Chris56974/Pethreon/README.md

 ### Attributions

-I used [Sergei Tikhomirov's Smart Contract](https://github.com/s-tikhomirov/pethreon) to help me for when I got stuck on Solidity.
+I used [Sergei Tikhomirov's Smart Contract](https://github.com/s-tikhomirov/pethreon) to help me with solidity.

 [Patreon](https://www.patreon.com/) is the application my dapp is modeled off.